 We also have enough calculators, pens, pencils and colouring pencils.
 Thank you.

 Importantly, please don't think that you have to donate if you come to volunteer!
-We have been asked to put helpful suggestions on our website.
+Volunteers suggested that we put these helpful suggestions on our website.

-We promise that you will not be asked for more money when you come here.
-We know this is a problem with some volunteer projects - but it isn't with ours.
+We promise you will not be asked for more money when you come here.
+We know this is a problem at some volunteer projects - but it isn't at ours.
 We don't do that.